A tractable class of multivariate phase-type distributions for loss modeling: An insurance illustration

 \section{An insurance illustration}

 This section illustrates the statistical methodology developed in the previous section on real-life insurance data.
 The principal aim is to show the feasibility and accuracy of the algorithm.
 That said, we do not intend to do a systematic comparison against all relevant multivariate models.
-A full practical guide into how to effectively choose the order $p$ and structure of the underlying processes, as well as their corresponding simplified EM algorithms is subject of additional research, which is currently under preparation (where the useful interval-censored case is also studied).
-Presently, $p$ is chosen by trial and error, and we allow for the most general phase-type structure possible (no zeros in $\bfT$).
+A full practical guide to how to effectively choose the order $p$ and structure of the underlying processes, as well as their corresponding simplified EM algorithms, is the subject of additional research, which is currently under preparation (where the useful interval-censored case is also studied). { Preliminary results suggest that for models with a unique mode, a small $p$ (smaller than $5$) is often sufficient, with no special structure, while Coxian structures and large $p$ (larger than $10$) perform better when multimodal marginals are present.} Presently, $p$ is chosen by trial and error, and we allow for the most general phase-type structure possible (no zeros in $\bfT$).

 The dataset is the Loss-ALAE dataset, consisting of $n=1500$ bivariate observations, the first margin being an insurance loss, and the second one the corresponding allocated loss adjustment expense.
 The dataset was considered in \cite{frees1998understanding}, see also Section 7.4 of \cite{joe2014dependence}.
 There are $34$ loss observations are which are right-censored, which we will presently consider as fully observed.
-Deriving interval-censored versions of the EM algorithm above is subject of further research.
+Deriving interval-censored versions of the EM algorithm above is the subject of further research.
 The loss variable ranges from $10$ to $2.2$MM, with quartiles of $4,000$, $12,000$ and $35,000$, while the ALAE variable ranges from $15$ to $0.5$MM with quartiles of $2,300$, $5,500$ and $12,600$.
 Following \cite{joe2014dependence}, we divide all data points by $10,000$, for easier numerical implementation.